jasminechatfield/blackshawhead-plant-nursery/_posts/2022-05-03-spring-sales-saturday-14th-may-and-saturday-28th-may.md

 title: Spring Sales!
 Saturday 14th May.

 ---
 Grand Plant Sale!
-Saturday 14th May and Saturday 28th May, 10am - 5pm.
+Saturday 14th May, 10am - 5pm.

 Come and check out the full selection of plants growing at the nursery.
 Prices start at £2 for small specimens through to £10 for large plants in 5 litre pots.